dubuqianxing/Gaoyitao/readme.txt

-git is a version control system. git is free software.
+git is a distribution version control systems. git is free software distributed under the GPL.